P15taank/Food-Restaurant-Home-Page/Readme.md

 ## Screenshot
 ![Project 2](./p2.png)
 ## What I have learn in this project
-- Learned about leaner gradience
+- Learned about linear-gradient().
-- Learned about all the background property
+- Learned about all the background properties.
 ## Time Spent
 I spent 2 hours to complete this project
 ## Live Link